yoursunny/NDNts/packages/naming-convention2/README.md

 assert.equal(AltUri.ofComponent(name.at(2)), "v=3");
 // This feature is not in the regular component.toString() and name.toString() methods,
 // because not every application would adopt this particular set of naming conventions.
-// It is incorrect to interpret "54=%03" as a "version 3" everywhere, because in some application
+// It is incorrect to interpret "54=%03" as "version 3" everywhere, because in some applications
 // it could mean something completely different.
 // Using AltUri from this package indicates you have adopted these naming conventions.